 This personal information is not available from publically available sources and does not appear to be in the public forum.
-The information is contained in internal departmental documents, created for an administrative process.
+The information is contained on Departmental systems.
 On balance, I believe that this factor weighs against the release being reasonable.

-Any other matters that the department considers relevant
+Any other matters that the Department considers relevant